arbor-sim/contra/README.md

 ## Installing contra using Conan

 When using conan the only requirements you need to provide by your own are Python, CMake and Conan.
-Make sure that you are using a consistent Python version for both Conan and Contra Once you have Python installed, open a Terminal and follow the steps below.
+Make sure that you are using a consistent Python version for both Conan and Contra.
+Once you have Python installed, open a Terminal and follow the steps below.

 Use pip to install pytest conan: